-Lesley A. SharpBarbara Chamberlain & Helen Chamberlain Josefsberg ‘30 Professor of Anthropology, Barnard College Senior Research Scientist in Sociomedical Sciences, Mailman School of Public Health, Columbia UniversityDept of Anthropology, Barnard College, 3009 Broadway, New York NY 10027, United StatesPhone:+1 212 854 5428
+Lesley A. SharpBarbara Chamberlain & Helen Chamberlain Josefsberg ‘30 Professor of Anthropology, Barnard College Senior Research Scientist in Sociomedical Sciences, Mailman School of Public Health, Columbia UniversityDepartment of Anthropology, Barnard College3009 Broadway, New York, NY 10027, United StatesPhone:+1 212 854 5428

-As a medical anthropologist by training, Sharp is most concerned with critical analyses of the symbolics of the human and, most recently, animal body, where her research sites range from cosmopolitan medical centers and laboratories within the United States and United Kingdom to urban centers in sub-Saharan Africa.
-From 1986 until 1995, her work as an Africanist was based within plantation, migrant urban center northwest Madagascar, where initial research addressed spirit mediumship and the gendered nature of healing.
-She later returned to the same site in the mid 1990s to examine other forms of affliction, most notably the effects of the state's short-lived socialist project in shaping the historical and political consciousness of Malagasy school youth.
+As a medical anthropologist by training, Sharp is most concerned with critical analyses of the symbolics of the human and, most recently, animal body, where her research sites range from cosmopolitan medical centers and laboratories within the United States and United Kingdom to urban sites in sub-Saharan Africa.
+From 1986 to 1995, her work as an Africanist was based within a plantation, and migrant urban center in northwest Madagascar, where her initial research addressed spirit mediumship and the gendered nature of healing.
+She later returned to the same site in the mid-1990s to examine other forms of affliction, most notably the effects of the state's short-lived socialist project in shaping the historical and political consciousness of Malagasy school youth.

 In 1991, Sharp initiated new research focusing on organ transplantation, procurement, and donation in the United States.
 Key foci include medical ideologies, body commodification, and the transformative properties of organ transplants specifically in reference to the social construction of the self.
-Subsequent work concerns the lives of scientists engaged in generating new, non-human sources of transplantable organs, including mechanical heart devices and xenotransplantation (where animals, and more particularly swine, define potential sources of usable parts), a project that informs her current scholarship on moral thinking in experimental science, with an especially keen interest in the management, use, and care of laboratory animals.
-This most recent project defines a work in progress entitled Animal Ethos.
-Sharp is the recipient of numerous external grants and four teaching awards, including the 2008 New Millennium Book Award from the Society for Medical Anthropology for her book Strange Harvest; and, at Barnard, the Tow Family Award for Innovative and Outstanding Pedagogy, a Presidential Research Award, and the first endowed chair dedicated to anthropology.
+Subsequent work concerns the lives of scientists engaged in generating new, non-human sources of transplantable organs, including mechanical heart devices and xenotransplantation (where animals, and more particularly porcine and simian species, define potential sources of usable parts), a project that informs her current scholarship on moral thinking in experimental science, with an especially keen interest in the management, use, and care of laboratory animals.
+This most recent project informs her most recent book Animal Ethos.
+Sharp is the recipient of numerous external grants and four teaching prizes, including the 2008 New Millennium Book Award from the Society for Medical Anthropology for her book Strange Harvest; and, at Barnard, the Tow Family Award for Innovative and Outstanding Pedagogy, a Presidential Research Award, and the first endowed chair dedicated to anthropology.

 Animal Ethos: The Morality of Human-Animal Encounters in Experimental Lab Science (University of California Press, 2019)